kartikk-k/touch-fast/README.md

 ```

 Create files or folders in directories:
-1. The tool displays a (root) option at the top representing your current directory
+1. Choose whether you want to create a file or folder
-2. All subdirectories are listed with proper indentation to show hierarchy
+2. The tool displays a (root) option at the top representing your current directory
-3. Use arrow keys to select a directory
+3. All subdirectories are listed with proper indentation to show hierarchy
-4. Choose whether to create a file or folder
+4. Use arrow keys to select where you want to create the item
 5. Enter a name for your file or folder
 6. The tool will create the item in your selected directory and exit
 7. Run the command again if you need to create additional items